vcfvct/aws-exam/README.md

 ## AWS storage gateway
 * a hybrid storage service that enables your on-premises applications to seamlessly use AWS cloud storage.
 * It could run on premise as a  virtual appliance that can be used to cache S3 locally at a customers site.
+* volume gateway for block-based storage(iSCSI) and file gateway for file-based storage like (NFS)

+## FSx
+* SMB is for windows and NFS is for linux

 ## SQS
 * default visibility timeout 30s.
 Max 12 hours.